vucalur/django-wibses/README.rst

 Some advice:

 - Use ``git commit --amend``.
 It's more reliable and faster than local history in IDE.
-- If you have a tendency to break down single unit of work into multiple commits locally, remember to squash them before submmiting to repo.
+- If you have a tendency to break down single unit of work into multiple commits locally, remember to squash them before submitting to repo.

 Synchronizing with repo:
 ----------------------